-How Should You Complete Form 944?
+How Should You Complete Form 944-SS?

 Enter your EIN, name, and address in the spaces provided.
-Also enter your name and EIN at the top of page 2.
+Also, enter your name and EIN at the top of page 2.
 Do not use your social security number (SSN) or individual taxpayer identification number (ITIN).
 Generally, enter the business (legal) name that you used when you applied for your EIN.
 For example, if you are a sole proprietor, enter "Tyler Smith" on the "Name" line and "Tyler's Cycles" on the "Trade name" line.
 Leave the "Trade name" line blank if it is the same as your "Name."

-If you use a tax preparer to complete Form 944, make sure the preparer uses your correct business name and EIN.
+If you pay a tax preparer to complete Form 944-SS, make sure the preparer uses your correct business name and EIN.

 Employer identification number (EIN).
 To make sure that businesses comply with federal tax laws, the IRS monitors tax filings and payments by using a numerical system to identify taxpayers.
-A unique 9-digit EIN is assigned to all corporations, partnerships, and some sole proprietors.
+A unique 9-digit employer identification number (EIN) is assigned to all corporations, partnerships, and some sole proprietors.
 Businesses needing an EIN must apply for a number and use it throughout the life of the business on all tax returns, payments, and reports.

 Your business should have only one EIN.
-If you have more than one and are not sure which one to use, write to the IRS office where you file your returns (using the "Without a payment" address under Where Should You File, later) or call the IRS at 1-800-829-4933.
-TTY/TDD users can call 1-800-829-4059.
+If you have more than one and are not sure which one to use, write to the IRS office where you file your returns (using the "Form 944-SS without payment" address under Where Should You File?) or call the IRS at 1-800-829-4933 (U.S. Virgin Islands only) or 267-941-1000 (toll call).
+TTY/TDD users in the U.S. Virgin Islands can call 1-800-829-4059.

 If you do not have an EIN, you may apply for one online.
 Visit IRS.gov and click on the Apply for an Employer Identification Number (EIN) Online link.
-You may also apply for an EIN by calling 1-800-829-4933, or you can fax or mail Form SS-4 to the IRS.
-If you have applied for an EIN but do not have your EIN by the time a return is due, write "Applied For" and the date you applied in the space shown for the number.
+You may also apply for an EIN by calling 1-800-829-4933 (U.S. Virgin Islands) or 267-941-1000 (toll call), or you can fax or mail Form SS-4, Application for Employer Identification Number, to the IRS.
+If you do not have an EIN by the time a return is due, write "Applied For" and the date you applied in the space shown for the number.

-Always be sure the EIN on the form you file exactly matches the EIN the IRS assigned to your business.

-Do not use your social security number on forms that

-ask for an EIN.
-Filing a Form 944 with an incorrect EIN or using another business's EIN may result in penalties and delays in processing your return.
+Always be sure the EIN on the form you file exactly matches the EIN that IRS assigned to your business.
+Do not use your social security number on forms that ask for an EIN.
+Filing a Form 944-SS with an incorrect EIN or using another business's EIN may result in penalties and delays in processing your return.